hamroz/es-nl2dsl/README.md

 - Test with CIC-IDS2017 real-world data

 **For cost optimization:**
-- Primarily use local models (llama3.1:latest)
+- Local models for standard use cases
-- External LLMs for complex scenarios only
+- External LLMs for enhanced accuracy when needed
-- GUI provides usage monitoring and controls
+- GUI provides usage monitoring and cost controls

 ### **Debugging & Monitoring**